-Property and equipment, excluding land and buildings and capital work in progress, are stated at historical cost less accumulated depreciation and impairment loss, if any.
+Property and equipment are stated at historical cost less accumulated depreciation and impairment loss, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the asset.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 All other repair and maintenance expenses are charged to the consolidated income statement in the period in which they are incurred.